javiabellan/biblia/docs/tools/bash_scripting.md

 stop {PID} or Ctrl + z          # Suspend the job. kill {PID} or Ctrl + c          # Terminate the job.
 ```

+It has PID 28, so we check the /proc